The cutlery is designed by Kaj Franck (1911-1989) in 1952 and was produced by Hackman in Finland until 1998 under the name Scandia.

 Illum arranged a competition amongst their customers to find a name for the cutlery, and the winning name was "Langelinie".

-I don't know how long you could by Langelinie in Denmark, but I'm quite sure, that the sale stopped some time before the production officially stopped in 1998.
+I don't know how long you could buy Langelinie in Denmark, but I'm quite sure, that the sale stopped some time before the production officially stopped in 1998.

 Hackman is today part of Fiskars Group, and around 2016 the cutlery was relaunched under the brand Iittala.
 The new version is slightly larger than the original version.
 And it is not all parts, that are part of the relaunch.

-The Langelinie cutlery has also been copied.
-An example is from (Poland).
+In my opinion this is a clear copy.
 The shape itself is the same as Langelinie, except the blade on the knife, which is more triangular.
 And the lines on the handle do not go all the way down to the bottom, as they do on Langelinie.

 The secondhand prices in Denmark is around 15-25 DKK/pc. for standard (dinner) knife, fork and spoon.
 The larger/special pieces can fetch up to 100 DKK (depending on how rare they are).
 Sometimes you can be lucky and find a single knife, fork or spoon in a mixed box at a flea market for 5 DKK [Source: Flea markets and various online auctions]